Home News Nearly half of Nigerian pupils face school violence, group warns

 “School-related gender-based violence is not just a disciplinary issue; it is a child protection and education quality issue.
 When children do not feel safe in school, their ability to learn is significantly compromised,” the professor said.

-The executive director said it recently implemented a pilot intervention in Ibadan involving over 1,800 pupils and 200 teachers across 45 public primary schools to test strategies aimed at reducing violence in schools.
+The executive director said in the recent pilot study with support from FUNDS FOR INNOVATION IN Developmemt (FID ) it recently implemented a pilot intervention in Ibadan involving over 1,800 pupils and 200 teachers across 45 public primary schools to test strategies aimed at reducing violence in schools.

 The initiative focused on a two-pronged strategy targeting both teachers and pupils.
 Teachers were trained on child protection principles, positive discipline approaches and reporting procedures, while pupils were educated on recognising abuse, understanding their rights and using safe reporting mechanisms.